 Coverage Gap Stage - Sometimes called the "donut hole."
-This means that after you and your plan have spent a certain amount of money for covered drugs, the plan will not pay any share of your brand drugs or your generic drugs until your year-to-date out-of-pocket costs reach \$6,550 and you enter the Catastrophic Coverage Stage.
+This means that after you and your plan have spent a certain amount of money for covered drugs, the plan will not pay any share of your brand drugs or your generic drugs (except for Tier 1 and Tier 2 generic drugs) until your year-to-date out-of-pocket costs reach \$7,050 and you enter the Catastrophic Coverage Stage.
 See Chapter 6, Section 6.1 for more information on the Coverage Gap Stage.